Seekatar/OktaPosh/docs/Reset-OktaPassword.md

 ```

 ### -SendEmail
-If true sends an email with a reset link, otherwise returns the link
+If true sends an email with a reset link, otherwise returns the reset password link

 ```yaml
 Type: SwitchParameter